Comparison of topological charge definitions in Lattice QCD: Results

 For a complete comparison of as many definitions of the topological charge as possible, we concentrated on our ensemble b40.16, i.e. one with the smallest lattice volume and hence the smallest cost of the computations.
 For this ensemble, we took into account all of the definitions listed in Tab.~\ref{tab:defs}.
 We focus on the correlations between different definitions, expressed by the standard correlation coefficient, normalized to be in the interval $[-1,1]$.
 We used the bootstrap procedure (with blocking) to compute the error and the influence of autocorrelations.

 To understand better the relations between all definitions, we discuss below correlations between different groups of definitions.
 We start with a general comparison, including the typical representatives of each family from Tab.~\ref{tab:defs}.
-Then, we concentrate on the fermionic definitions and further on the most abundant family of field theoretic definitions with several types of smearing that can be applied to the gauge fields to filter out the ultraviolet noise.
+Then, we concentrate on the fermionic definitions.
+The comparison between the most abundant family of field theoretic definitions with several types of smearing that can be applied to the gauge fields to filter out the ultraviolet noise as well as different smoothing actions for the gradient flow is provided in the two sections in the Appendix.